 “As we accumulate more data, we can replicate this type of analysis and this should help reveal which of the associations may be spurious and which are probably real,” said Daniel.

 What Daniel and Emily have created is a sort of Wheel of Conditions.
 It shows connections between different conditions, diseases, and symptoms.
-Selecting a condition will highlight other conditions that are mostly likely to occur in common.
+Selecting a condition will highlight other conditions that are most likely to occur in common.

 What you’ll see very quickly is that some of the connections, as we’ve said, just go together.
 Others, at first blush, may make you scratch your head, but digging a little may help explain the connection.